How To Regrow Green Onions In Water And Move Them Into Hydroponics

 • Always cut at least 1 inch above the white base.

-• Leave the central, newest shoot intact if possible.
+• Finally, leave the central, newest shoot intact if possible.

 Hands holding small scissors cutting a green onion shoot above the white base in a Mason jar hydroponic setup, with the inner center shoot left intact and fresh cuttings on the board beside it

-By leaving the base intact, the plant pushes new growth within days.
+Because the base stays intact, the plant pushes new growth within days.
 Use the seed to harvest countdown tool to predict your ongoing cut cycles and plan meals around your harvest schedule.

 📌 Note: Do not pull the entire plant out of the net pot.
 Yanking the stems damages the basal plate and destroys your future harvests.